-In the Black Box study [23], we saw that VEO determinations in particular were not highly repeatable: when retested several months later, examiners changed 45% of their latent VEO determinations (33% when retested within hours or days).
-Here we see a distinct, but related phenomenon due to the influence of the exemplar where examiners often changed their VEO determinations immediately after the initial Analysis assessment: 30.9% of VEO determinations were changed when the latent was compared to a mate; 6.4% were changed when the latent was compared to a nonmate (Table 5).
+determinations (33% when retested within hours or days).
+Here we see a distinct, but related phenomenon due to the influence of the exemplar where examiners often changed their VEO determinations immediately after the initial analysis assessment: 30.9% of VEO determinations were changed when the latent was compared to a mate; 6.4% were changed when the latent was compared to a nonmate (Table 5).

-Discussion
+4. Discussion

-We observed frequent changes in markups of latents between the Analysis and Comparison phases.
-All examiners revised at least some markups during the Comparison phase, and almost all examiners changed their markup of minutiae in the majority of comparisons when they individualized.
-However, the mere occurrence of deleted or added minutiae during Comparison is not an indication of error: most changes were not associated with erroneous conclusions; the error rates on this test were similar to those we reported previously [22].
+We observed frequent changes in markups of latents between the analysis and comparison phases.
+All examiners revised at least some markups during the comparison phase, and almost all examiners changed their markup of minutiae in the majority of comparisons when they individualized.
+However, the mere occurrence of deleted or added minutiae during comparison is not an indication of error: most changes were not associated with erroneous conclusions; the error rates on this test were similar to those we reported previously [23].

-Extensive or fundamental changes between Analysis and Comparison ("reanalysis") may indicate that the initial Analysis was inadequate, or that the reanalysis was biased by the exemplar, raising a concern about the reliability of the comparison conclusion.
-The sole erroneous individualization observed in this study was an extreme example in which the examiner's conclusion was based almost entirely on minutiae that had not been marked during Analysis, and clear features marked in Analysis were deleted in Comparison.
+Extensive or fundamental changes between analysis and comparison ("reanalysis") may indicate that the initial analysis was inadequate, or that the reanalysis was biased by the exemplar, raising a concern about the reliability of the comparison conclusion.
+The sole erroneous individualization observed in this study was an extreme example in which the examiner's conclusion was based almost entirely on minutiae that had not been marked during analysis, and clear features marked in analysis were deleted in comparison.
 Unfortunately, such changes do not appear to be sensitive or specific predictors of erroneous individualizations; examiners sometimes made extensive changes on correct individualizations.
-Current SWGFAST guidance [26] specifies that any changes made to the latent markup during Comparison be documented, but offers no rules as to what should constitute an acceptable markup change; how much change is acceptable is left as a policy issue.
+Current SWGFAST guidance [26] specifies that any changes made to the latent markup during comparison be documented, but offers no rules as to what should constitute an acceptable markup change; how much change is acceptable is left as a policy issue.
 The fact that the one erroneous individualization in our study was made by the examiner who had the highest minutia deletion rate among all participants and also a high addition rate suggests that the problem could be addressed proactively, by implementing processes to detect when examiners exhibit anomalously high rates of changed features.
-A linear ACE process that requires detailed markup of changes between Analysis and Comparison could be a useful component of training.
+A linear ACE process that requires detailed markup of changes between analysis and comparison could be a useful component of training.

 Rates of minutia changes were much higher when examiners individualized than when they were inconclusive, and lower still when they excluded.
 The tendency to make more changes when individualizing may reflect a strong motivation to thoroughly and carefully support and document these conclusions, a practice of revising the latent markup to more accurately show the final interpretation of feature correspondences, and also a lack of clear standards as to how to properly document inconclusive and exclusion determinations.
 Among inconclusive and exclusion determinations, examiners added minutiae more frequently when the image pair was mated than nonmated, presumably because comparison with a mated exemplar draws attention to additional corresponding features in the latent; deletion rates were not sensitive to mating.
-Examiners frequently deleted and added minutiae in Clear areas, even when they rated the comparison as "easy."
+Examiners frequently deleted and added minutiae in clear areas, even when they rated the comparison as "easy."
 Given that this clarity designation was supposed to indicate certainty in the location or presence of minutiae, one might have expected the associated change rates to be negligible, which was not the case.
 The median of multiple examiners' clarity markups was a slightly better predictor of feature changes than the examiners' individual clarity markups.